Vertigo

-Vertigo is a condition in which a person has the sensation of movement or of surrounding objects moving when they are not.
+Vertigo is a condition in which a person has the sensation that they are moving, or that objects around them are moving, when that is not the case.
 Often it feels like a spinning or swaying movement.
-This may be associated with nausea, vomiting, sweating, or difficulties walking.
+It may be associated with nausea, vomiting, perspiration, or difficulties walking.
 It is typically worse when the head is moved.
 Vertigo is the most common type of dizziness.

 The most common disorders that result in vertigo are benign paroxysmal positional vertigo (BPPV), Ménière's disease, and vestibular neuritis.
 Less common causes include stroke, brain tumors, brain injury, multiple sclerosis, migraines, trauma, and uneven pressures between the middle ears.
 Physiologic vertigo may occur following being exposed to motion for a prolonged period such as when on a ship or simply following spinning with the eyes closed.
 Other causes may include toxin exposures such as to carbon monoxide, alcohol, or aspirin.
 Vertigo typically indicates a problem in a part of the vestibular system.
 Other causes of dizziness include presyncope, disequilibrium, and non-specific dizziness.

 Benign paroxysmal positional vertigo is more likely in someone who gets repeated episodes of vertigo with movement and is otherwise normal between these episodes.
 Benign vertigo episodes generally last less than one minute.
 The Dix-Hallpike test typically produces a period of rapid eye movements known as nystagmus in this condition.
 In Ménière's disease there is often ringing in the ears, hearing loss, and the attacks of vertigo last more than twenty minutes.
 In vestibular neuritis the onset of vertigo is sudden, and the nystagmus occurs even when the person has not been moving.
 In this condition vertigo can last for days.
 More severe causes should also be considered, especially if other problems such as weakness, headache, double vision, or numbness occur.

 Dizziness affects approximately 20–40% of people at some point in time, while about 7.5–10% have vertigo.
 About 5% have vertigo in a given year.
 It becomes more common with age and affects women two to three times more often than men.
 Vertigo accounts for about 2–3% of emergency department visits in the developed world.

 Classification

-Vertigo is classified into either peripheral or central, depending on the location of the dysfunction of the vestibular pathway, although it can also be caused by psychological factors.
+Vertigo is classified into either peripheral or central depending on the location of the dysfunction of the vestibular pathway, although it can also be caused by psychological factors.

 Vertigo can also be classified into objective, subjective, and pseudovertigo.
 Objective vertigo describes when the person has the sensation that stationary objects in the environment are moving.
 Subjective vertigo refers to when the person feels as if they are moving.
 The third type is known as pseudovertigo, an intensive sensation of rotation inside the person's head.
 While this classification appears in textbooks, it is unclear what relation it has to the pathophysiology or treatment of vertigo.